Jo Latimore

 @jolatimore.bsky.social

 Freshwater Ecologist at Michigan State University.
-Director of @msue-lakes-streams.bsky.social.
-Invasive species, science communication, public engagement.
+Director of @msue-lakes-streams.bsky.social and MiCorps, Michigan's volunteer lake and stream monitoring program.
+Invasive species, science comm, public engagement.
 Hiker, kayaker, reader, listener.

 Pinned